FAIMS/ndhag-2017/README.md

 This module was co-developed by Cristian Cuello at NDHAG and Petra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
-Development of this module was funded by **Research Attraction and Acceleration Program (RAAP)** aimed to support innovation and investment in the New South Wales in 2016 and 2017.
+Development of this module was funded by **Research Attraction and Acceleration Program (RAAP) NSW Department of Industry 16805/00** aimed to support innovation and investment in the New South Wales in 2016 and 2017.

 ## Date of release: